Wedding Photography FAQ

 As long as the guys already have their shirts and slacks on, 20 minutes is adequate with them.

-I and the 2nd photographer can split up, where I photograph the ladies prep, and the 2nd photographer photographs the guys prep at a different location.
-However, it works really well for the bride and groom to both get ready at the same venue.
-Then we can pop back and forth depending on how everyone is doing.
+I and the 2nd photographer can split up to photograph "getting ready"...
+I photograph the ladies getting ready, and the 2nd photographer photographs the guys preparations at a different location.
+However, it works really well for the bride and groom to both get ready at the same venue or hotel...
+Then, we can pop back and forth between the ladies and guys.

 Will we need to see each other before the wedding?